Heliks/tiles/packages/tmx/readme.md

 Colliders can be added to tiles via the Tiled collision editor.
 To be recognized as such by the engine you must give the shape the type `collision`.

+### Rigid bodies

+If an object has at least one collider a `RigidBody` will be created.
+Options for the rigid body must be set on the Tiled object that defines the colliders.

 ### Ellipses

 The physics engine does not support ellipses hence why all elliptic shapes will be converted to circles instead.
 For the circle radius the larger of the two sides (width or height) of the ellipsis will be used.